-- 1. Approved The application is complete, and the request is approved in whole. - Incomplete The application is incomplete.
+- 1. Approved The application is complete and the request is approved in whole. - 2.
+Incomplete The application is incomplete.
 The application will be returned to the applicant as soon as possible with feedback identifying the application's deficiencies.
-If an application is returned as incomplete, the applicant will be able to redress the deficiencies within: a) 30 days from the date they are first notified the application was incomplete, or b) through the completion of the initial 90 days after DRAP was activated, whichever is longer. - 3.
-Denied The application demonstrates that an applicant is ineligible for the program, the identified losses are not covered by the program, or that other good cause for denial exists.
+If an application is returned as incomplete, the applicant will be able to redress the deficiencies within: a) 30 days from the date they are first notified the application was incomplete, or b) within 90 days after DRAP was activated, whichever is longer. - 3.
+Denied The application demonstrates that an applicant is ineligible for the program, the identified losses are not covered by the program, or other good cause for denial exists.